 Digital alternatives are available too, like apps that allow patients to stay on target with their renal diabetes food list.
 Consulting professionals such as registered dietitians is recommended for creating an effective food list that caters to individual needs.
 The input of family members also helps in planning healthy meals and keeping track of food choices.

-When grocery shopping, having a convenient reference for the recommended nourishing foods and meal plans makes it easier to stick to the diet restrictions.
+When grocery shopping, having a convenient reference for the recommended nourishing foods and meal plans (realistic meal plans for people with CKD) makes it easier to stick to the diet restrictions.
 Having the food list easily accessible helps when eating out or at new places too, making it less obtrusive than carrying around bulky lists or feeling embarrassed about asking restaurant staff about suitable options.